 - To start, soak the Kombu at room temperature water overnight to let it infuse slowly into the water.
 Do not wash the Kombu before soaking as you will wash off some of the Mannit, which is the white powder found on dried Kombu.
 Mannit contains a lot of glutamate which we do not want to lose.

-- Seperately, render the down the pork lard into liquid form before frying the Niboshi in it.
-Reserve pork lard and seperate the Niboshi.
+- Separately, render the down the pork lard into liquid form before frying the Niboshi in it.
+Reserve pork lard and separate the Niboshi.
 The pork lard can be used as an additional topping to the ramen.

 - When it has reached 80°C, immediately take it off the heat and add in the Katsuoboshi and fried Niboshi and let it infuse for around 15 minutes.

 - After that, strain the dashi to remove the solids and add in Mirin to taste.
 Now add in a dash of Sake and bring it back to a boil to reduce it down until concentrated.